About Gold Beach Museum

 The Gold Beach Museum, known as Musee America – Gold Beach, chronicles the landings of the 69th Brigade of the 50th (Northumbrian) Infantry Division in Normandy on 6 June 1944 – D-Day – as part of Operation Gold Beach.

-Led by Major General Douglas Alexander Graham and supported by the 79th (Armoured) Division, these troops succeeded in storming one of the central beaches of the Normandy Landings.
+Led by Major General Douglas Alexander Graham and supported by the 79th (Armoured) Division, a mixture of British, Dutch, Canadian and Polish troops succeeded in storming one of the central beaches of the Normandy Landings.

 The objectives of the divisions landing at Gold Beach were to cut the Caen-Bayeux highway, take the small port of Arromanches, link up with the Americans from Omaha Beach to the west at Port-en-Bessin, and link up with the Canadians from Juno Beach to the east.
 The 50th Division was also to take the Longues battery from the rear.

 The invasion was ultimately successful, helped enormously by the fact that three of the four guns in a large emplacement at the Longues-sur-Mer Gun Battery were disabled by the Royal Navy before the landing craft approached the beach.

 British casualties at Gold are estimated at 1,000–1,100.
 German casualties are unknown.

 The Gold Beach Museum tells the story of this victorious attack as well as the intelligence operation behind it.
 The museum is practically split into two halves – and potential visitors should be aware of this beforehand.
 The first part of the museum, the part dedicated to the history of mail flights, is actually very interesting and well put together.
 There are a lot of original artefacts, a number of very detailed small scale dioramas and some attractive information panels.